floating-ui/floating-ui/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for your interest in contributing to Popper!
 If your issue is not a bug report, please use our community at https://spectrum.chat/popper-js

+Is your issue related to Popper v1?
+Please consider to migrate to v2, we are not actively developing previous versions if not for security patches.

 Please, make sure to fill all the sections of the template before submitting any issue.

 Issues without the required informations WILL BE CLOSED.